[Advertising: Affiliate Links]

 I am excited and I hope I didn’t forget something…

-P.S.: In May 2018 I hiked for several days again.
+P.S.: In May 2019 I hiked another Camino.
 Here is the latest packing list.